Andro-Abreya/Srijan/README.md

  # About Us
  The team consist of four members: Abhishek Bharti, Shreya Kumari, Mehul Gupta and Prince Rastogi specialising in Flutter development.
-All are undergrad at Br.
-Ambedkar National Institute of Jalandhar.
+All are undergrad at Dr. BR Ambedkar National Institute of Jalandhar.